Skip to content

 def process_job(self, job: Dict[str, Any]) -> Dict[str, Any]:

-"""Process a job based on its type, interaction type, and modalities - Override this method"""
+"""Process a job based on its type, platform, interaction type, and modalities - Override this method"""

 job_type = job["type"]